Following my review? See an up-to-date list of the chapters I've tackled here.

 UPDATE (5/13/2015) - I had emailed the IJHNFM to confirm Dallas was an editor/reviewer there because there's no mention of him on the site.
 Their Chief Director and Editor confirmed that he was and then oddly offered me a position as a reviewer/editor for their journal.
 Didn't ask for my resume, credentials, CV or any additional information of any kind.
-That is just straight up peculiar.
+These kinds of actions do not happen in reputable journals and confirms my earlier suspicions that this is a very low quality publication.
 You can read the whole email exchange here.

 Things start to get weird when I looked into the Institute for Functional Medicine (IFM).
 In 1993, Jeffrey S. Bland, Ph.D. founded the IFM.
 Bland and the companies he manages have had a colorful history with the FTC and FDA .
 They have been in trouble for making unsubstantiated claims about the supplements they sell over and over and over and over and over.